Empathy and Good Managers

 Take both Brown and Lieberman’s insights and a pearl of wisdom emerges: sense-making is the catalyst to fueling connection and inspiring service-orientation.
 It’s an internal state and ability of the manager to make sense of what is or isn’t being said or what is or isn’t being done.
 To accurately tease out conclusion of another’s actions or words relies on a leadership presence that assumes the best intentions and inquires with curiosity not judgment.

-Empathy thrives in an environment where managers use the three factors to help employees unlock their best performance and best selves.
-Empathy is a contributor to workplace optimism.
+Empathy thrives in an environment where good managers use the three factors to help employees unlock their best performance and best selves.
+It is a contributor to workplace optimism.
 Empathy and management are powerful together and necessary for today’s workplaces and teams.